cybersewer/DEOT-the-simple-calendar-app-GS/README.md

 **About:**

-This theme is based on the DEOT theme for GameShell and is to be used on the "The simple Calendar App" created by Pezhman Shafigh (scriptik), you can find the github project on this link:  https://github.com/scriptik/cpiCalendar
+This theme is based on the DEOT theme for GameShell and is to be used on the "The simple Calendar App" created by Pezhman Shafigh (scriptik), you can find this project on github:  https://github.com/scriptik/cpiCalendar

 **Clockworkpi Forum The Simple App:**